voxel51/platform-integrations/slack/README.md

 ## Integrating with the Platform

-Once you have a webhook URL, proceed with the following steps to hook it all up:
+Once you have a webhook URL from Slack, proceed with the following steps to hook it all up:

-1. In your Voxel51 Platform, go to Account > Web Hooks.
+1. In your Voxel51 Platform, go to *Account > Webhooks*.
 2. Create a new webhook by pasting in the Slack webhook URL and subscribing to the desired events.
 3. Set the client